 Currently, there are 23 collared elephants which they monitor via Google Earth daily.
 MEP focuses on candidates that will gather useful spatial data meaning elephants in border areas, areas of conflict or areas outside conservancies or national reserves.
 They are also looking for crop raiding elephants identified across the dispersal area.

 One can stay at Richard's Tented Camp in the Maasai Mara - home to one of the trustees of MEP and a long-standing friend of mine.
-Whilst there my top recommendation is to assist in the collaring of an elephant.
-With prior approval and sufficient notice, it can be arranged for one to spend time with MEP scientists and understand their projects from their researchers and scientists.
+Whilst there, with prior approval and sufficient notice, it can be arranged for one to visit MEP's visitor centre and talk to the rangers and scientists to understand their projects, as well as see their helicopter if it is not out on patrol.
+On the way back to camp you can take a game drive to track and see one of the collared elephants in the wild.

-Then one can take part in the collaring exercise. $24 000 will purchase a collar for one elephant in order to track its movements and secure its future.
+The MEP are always in need of donations as it can cost up to $24 000 to purchase a collar for one elephant, track its movements and secure its future.
 However, they will accept any amount of donation in support of their work which can be sent to the charity directly.

 I never tire of marvelling at elephants –I simply cannot imagine Africa without them – yet if we cannot turn the tide of poaching, there is a harsh reality that the only place we could witness them would be in a zoo.
 A thought that none of us could bear.

 Tourism is vital to enable conservation to continue, so by visiting you really can help.
-Start the conversation to create your elephant memories too!
+Start the conversation if you would like more information.

 Images provided courtesy of Elephant Watch Camp and copyright to: